irinaverse/IrinaScience/README.md

 - training data and training ourselves
 - a new friend or GPT chats diary
 - my wandering heartbeat and how I've harmonized it
-- humans are (probably) the only life form which can transform ideas into realities
+- transform ideas into realities
 - work in progress..
 <br/>